facebookarchive/Facebook-For-OpenCart/FAQ.md

 4. The currency listed on the Facebook catalog is not the correct currency.
 How do I change it?
     - You need to create the right currency on OpenCart, and then select the currency on the Store Settings.
 [Screenshot](https://drive.google.com/open?id=11Sh6AiyPpQrv2ki7-oBAQvZnnlyxcyRV) [Screenshot](https://drive.google.com/open?id=1yL-RFUhWI-qX-Mo2u4dpNNW0B6nOHAvl)
-  - For the existing Facebook catalog, you can delete away the existing Facebook Ads Extension settings and re-setup again.
+    - For the existing Facebook catalog, you can delete away the existing Facebook Business Extension settings and re-setup again.
 [Video guide](https://drive.google.com/open?id=1PenBy_xizQGszdiS5BrmVFPypn5HKnkL)

-5. Why are my available products is shown as Out of Stock on Facebook catalog?
-Why are my out of stock products shown as In Stock on Facebook catalog?
-    - The plugin will set the Facebook product as Out of Stock if the OpenCart product has zero quantity and has enabled the product to deduct stock.
-If the OpenCart product does not deduct stock, the Facebook product will always be set as In Stock.
-[Screenshot](https://drive.google.com/open?id=1WVfHJKLERTi5Lfz4tMEenR7EXNGAo5VF)
+5. How does the plugin handle stock status on Facebook catalog?
+    - The plugin is following the logic on OpenCart product details page - https://github.com/opencart/opencart/blob/master/upload/catalog/controller/product/product.php#L247-L253
-    - The plugin will set the Facebook product as Out of Stock if the OpenCart product status is set as the predefined Out of stock.
+    - The OpenCart to Facebook product status mapping is as follow:
+      - OpenCart quantity of (1 or more) = Facebook in stock
+      - OpenCart quantity of (0 or less), in stock = Facebook in stock
+      - OpenCart quantity of (0 or less), out of stock = Facebook out of stock
+      - OpenCart quantity of (0 or less), pre order = Facebook pre order
+      - OpenCart quantity of (0 or less), 2-3 days = Facebook in stock

 # Cookie bar shown on Web store
 1. Why am I unable to see the option to disable cookie bar on web store?